Donna Lopiano

 Donna’s success in fund drives and great coaching hires helps the Women’s program grow

-President Lorene Rogers helped the Longhorn women find alternative internal and external sources of funds to support the women's program.
-Internal included Auxiliary ventures such as royalties from the sale of Longhorn merchandise, and voluntary student athletic fee.
+President Lorene Rogers helped the Longhorn women find alternative internal and external sources of funds to support the women’s program.
+Internal included Auxiliary ventures such as royalties from the sale of Longhorn merchandise and voluntary student athletic fees.
 External funds came from independent sources which included private donors, The Fast Break Club, scholarship endowments, and gate receipts.
-Lopiano was proud that UT President Rogers when she said the tower should be lit for Longhorn's success in women's athletics.
+Lopiano was proud of UT President Rogers when she said the tower should be lit for Longhorn’s success in women’s athletics.

 By 1983 those alternative sources of funds included $500,000 from optional student athletic taxes, $250,000 from gate receipts, program advertisers, $250,000 from the option seating football program, and $850,000 from the interest in the auxiliary enterprise’s account.